 Reasons for non-adoption of Super Seeder

-The Table 7 highlights the reasons for the non-adoption of the super seeder.
-The two- third of famers, (66.67%), stated that it requires a high-powered tractor (rank I).
+Table 7 highlights the reasons for the non-adoption of the super seeder.
+Two- third of famers, (66.67%), stated that it requires a high-powered tractor (rank I).
 Sixty per cent of the respondents reported the issue of machine choking in high moisture conditions ranking it at number II.
 Moreover half(55.00%) of the respondents mentioned the difficulty in maintaining proper depth of sowing(rank-III).While at rank IV and V, 50.00 percent 48.33 per cent respectively of the farmers recognised that high cost of machine and technical knowledge about the machine is poor.
 Lastly, at rank VI and VII it was reported that there is not proper mixing of stubble in soil and rice residue management (RRM) through super seeder includes yellowing of leaves etc.

 Table 7: Reasons for non-adoption of Super Seeder (n=60)